calarts/thetonalligand.com/content/affinities/work3.md

 +++
-date = "2016-11-05T19:44:32+05:30"
+date = "2016-11-05T19:50:47+05:30"
 showonlyimage = false
 draft = false
-title = "partially compatible" image = "/img/affinity_3.png"
+image = "/img/affinity_3.png"
-weight = 3
+title = "also partially compatible" weight = 3
 +++

-A ligand may only be compatible with one of the two receptor parts, while the other part remains incompatible with the ligand.
+A ligand may only be compatible with the second of two receptor parts, while the other part remains incompatible with the ligand.

 <audio src="/audio/a2002011001-e02-128k.mp3" autoplay>
 Sorry, your browser does not support the <audio> element.